Following are some of the primary roles of the advisory board:

 Matthew J. Low, P.E.

 Matt is a New Hampshire native and graduated with his B.S. in Civil Engineering from the University of New Hampshire in 1992.
 He is a licensed Professional Engineer in six states and a Senior Vice President and Director of Engineering Operations at Hoyle, Tanner & Associates, Inc. In this capacity, Matt is responsible for the firm’s financial performance, strategic growth, client interaction, standard development, employee retention and attraction, business development and interaction with all operating groups in the firm including technical disciplines and executive support.
 His structural expertise is in simple to complex bridge designs, inspections, and ratings for municipalities and state agencies.
-Matt manages several large multi-disciplined transportation projects involving numerous disciplines including roadway, environmental, geotechnical, hydraulic, public relations and historic/cultural resources.
-He is a former President of the Structural Engineers of New Hampshire (SENH) and the New Hampshire Society of Professional Engineers (NHSPE) and continues to manage the scholarship and teachers awards programs for each association, respectively.
-Matt was honored as the Young Engineer of the Year in 2002 by the Joint Committee of New Hampshire Engineering Societies and as a member of the 2006 “40 under Forty” class by the New Hampshire Union Leader and Business and Industry Association (BIA).
+Matt has managed several large multi-disciplined transportation projects involving numerous disciplines including roadway, environmental, geotechnical, hydraulic, public relations and historic/cultural resources.
+He is a former President of the Structural Engineers of New Hampshire (SENH) and the New Hampshire Society of Professional Engineers (NHSPE) and continues to manage the SENH / UNH structural engineering scholarship program.
+Matt was honored as the Young Engineer of the Year in 2002 and Engineer of the Year in 2019 by the Joint Committee of New Hampshire Engineering Societies and as a member of the 2006 “40 under Forty” class by the New Hampshire Union Leader and Business and Industry Association (BIA).
 Matt resides in Manchester with his wife and two children.

 Denise Markow, P.E.

 Denise Markow is the Transportation Systems Management and Operations (TSMO) Director for the I-95 Corridor Coalition.
-She works with the 17 Department of Transportation Agencies along the I-95 corridor and her responsibilities include program management in the areas that focus on core TSMO strategies of Incident Management and Traveler Information with the mission to improve system efficiency, enhance public safety and security, reduce traffic delays of road users, and improve access to traveler information.
+She works with the 17 Department of Transportation Agencies along the I-95 corridor from Maine to Florida and her responsibilities include areas that focus on core TSMO strategies such as Traffic Incident Management, Road and Weather Operations, Emergency Operations, Congestion and Bottleneck Analysis, Work Zones and Traveler Information.
 Denise’s background includes 20+ years at New Hampshire DOT serving as the Department’s TSMO Administrator.
-Her responsibilities included management of the statewide Intelligent Transportation System and the Highway Systems Operations programs.
-She managed the statewide Transportation Management Operations Center for 8 years.
+Her responsibilities included management of the statewide Intelligent Transportation System (ITS) program and the statewide Transportation Management Operations Center for 8 years.
 Prior to moving to the systems operations bureau for the department, Denise worked in the Highway Design Bureau as a consulting review engineer responsible for design submittals from the larger design projects such as the Spaulding Turnpike and I-93 expansion projects.
 Denise has a master’s and bachelor’s degree in civil engineering from the University of New Hampshire as well as a bachelor’s degrees in International Relations and French from the University of Wisconsin at Madison.
-She is a registered PE in the State of NH.
+She is a member of the Board of Directors of ITS New England and was honored in 2015 by ITE as the National Individual Achievement Award winner for excellence in TSMO operations.

 Duncan C. Mellor